-Selenium is found naturally in many foods such as grains, meat, poultry, fish, and eggs, but amounts depend on the selenium concentration of soil and water.
+Selenium is found naturally in many foods such as grains, meat, poultry, fish, and eggs.
+Still, amounts depend on the selenium concentration of soil and water.
 Selenium is also available in many multivitamins or as a stand-alone supplement.
-Look for supplements containing selenomethionine, which is better absorbed than other forms like selenite and selenate.
+Look for supplements containing selenomethionine, which absorbs better than other forms like selenite and selenate.

 Probiotics are combinations of beneficial bacteria.
 These good bacteria exist in the gut to help:

 Probiotics are recommended for those with autoimmune thyroid disease and support overall health in those with hypothyroidism.
 Probiotics are in foods like yogurt, kefir, unpasteurized sauerkraut, tempeh, miso, and some cheeses.
-Sources of prebiotics (food for these beneficial bacteria) include garlic, onions, asparagus, bananas, and leeks.
+Sources of prebiotics include garlic, onions, asparagus, bananas, and leeks.

-Intestinal permeability (commonly referred to as leaky gut) may be caused by an imbalance of good and bad gut bacteria and can affect autoimmunity.
+Intestinal permeability (commonly referred to as leaky gut) results from an imbalance of good and bad gut bacteria and can affect autoimmunity.
 Those with autoimmunity may have lower amounts of Lactobacillus and Bifidus (good bacteria) and higher amounts of E. coli and Proteus (harmful bacteria).
-The harmful bacteria can become pathogens, or microorganism that can cause disease.
+The harmful bacteria can become pathogens or microorganisms that can cause disease.
 Taking probiotics can help reintroduce good gut bacteria to balance out that which is detrimental.

-Probiotics are not recommended for critically ill or severely immunocompromised patients, those with short-bowel syndrome or for those who have central venous catheters.
+Probiotics are not recommended for critically ill or severely immunocompromised patients, those with a short-bowel syndrome, or for those who have central venous catheters.

 Ashwagandha or Withania somnifera comes from Ayurvedic traditions.
 Ashwagandha supports the adrenal glands and can reduce high cortisol levels.
-Ashwagandha should not be used during pregnancy and may worsen autoimmune thyroid disease (and other autoimmune disorders).
-A recent study indicated that Ashwagandha might boost T4 synthesis and T4-T3 conversion and improve thyroid function in hypothyroid disorders, increasing T3 and T4 levels and decreasing TSH levels.
-Ashwagandha may be used with thyroid replacement therapy when used cautiously.
-Please consult your healthcare provider.
+A recent study indicated that Ashwagandha might boost T4 synthesis and T4-T3 conversion and improve thyroid function in hypothyroidism, increasing T3 and T4 levels and decreasing TSH levels.

 Eleutherococcus seniticosus is also known as Siberian ginseng, eleuthero, and Devil's shrub.
 Eleuthero is used to moderate the stress response and may help relieve fatigue and anxiety.
 It may also support energy metabolism, liver function, and can help promote restful sleep.

 Anti-inflammatory herbs may also be useful for those with Hashimoto's thyroiditis or other autoimmune thyroid disorders.
 Anti-inflammatory herbs include turmeric, garlic, and ginger.
-These herbs are good for cooking.
+These herbs are suitable for cooking.

-Many nutritional factors play a role in optimizing thyroid function, and this information is not intended to diagnose, treat, cure, or prevent any disease.
-We recommend you work with a Paloma Nutritionist to determine your specific nutritional needs to optimize your thyroid health.
+Many nutritional factors play a role in optimizing thyroid function.
+This information is not intended to diagnose, treat, cure, or prevent any disease.
+We recommend you work with a thyroid nutritionist to determine your specific nutritional needs to optimize your thyroid health.